andfurtherance/andfurtherance.github.io/_posts/2024-10-09-estimating-risk-premiums.md

 The truth is, estimating risk premiums is part science, part art.
 There are models and historical averages you can use as a guide, but intuition plays a big role, too.
 And the best estimates come from a mix of practical experience, gut instinct, and an understanding of the specific circumstances of the investment.

-In this essay, I’ll walk through some practical and intuitive ways to estimate different kinds of risk premiums.
-My goal is to show that while risk premiums can be difficult to quantify, they don’t have to be mysterious.
-You can make reasonable estimates by thinking clearly about the risks involved and using a few simple heuristics.

 ## The Equity Risk Premium: History as a Guide

 The **equity risk premium** is one of the most well-documented risk premiums, and it’s probably the easiest to estimate.
 The equity risk premium is the extra return investors expect for investing in stocks rather than risk-free assets like government bonds.
 Historically, this premium has been around 5-7%, depending on how you measure it and which time period you’re looking at.